Himanshu-Goyal9215/IPL-winner-and-score-predictor/README.md

 ## Features
 ### Score Prediction
--**Ball-by-Ball Data**: Includes comprehensive details such as match ID, date, venue, batting and bowling teams, batsman, bowler, runs, wickets, overs, runs and wickets in the last 5 overs, and total score.
+- **Ball-by-Ball Data**: Includes comprehensive details such as match ID, date, venue, batting and bowling teams, batsman, bowler, runs, wickets, overs, runs and wickets in the last 5 overs, and total score.
 - **Regression Model**: Utilizes a regression approach to predict the score given the batting and bowling teams, current overs, runs, wickets, and performance in the last 5 overs.

 ### Winner Prediction